Inertial Theorem: Overcoming the quantum adiabatic limit: The inertial theorem

-Here, $\v{G}_{k}$ are the bi-orthogonal partners of $\v F_{k}$, Cf. Appendix \ref{sec:appendix_proof}.
-The system's state follows the instantaneous solution determined by the instantaneous $\v{\chi} \b{\theta}$ and phases associated with the eigenvalues $\lam_k$ and eigenoperators $\hat F_k$ of ${\cal{B}}\b{\v \chi \b \theta}$.
-Here, we restrict the analysis to the case where $\lam_k$ do not cross, hence, the spectrum of ${\cal{B}}$ remains non-degenerate throughout the evolution.
-Substituting the inertial solution, Eq. \eqref{eq:inetrial state}, into Eq. \eqref{theta_motion} allows to asses the validity of the approximation, in terms of the 'inertial parameter' $\Upsilon$ (Appendix \ref{sec:appendix_proof}) reads
+The system's state follows the instantaneous solution determined by the instantaneous $\v{\chi} \b{t}$ and phases associated with the eigenvalues $\lam_k\Omega_k$ and eigenoperators $\hat F_k$.
+We restrict the analysis to the case where $\lam_k\Omega_k$ do not cross, hence, the spectrum of ${\cal{D}}$ remains non-degenerate throughout the evolution.
+Substituting the inertial solution, Eq. \eqref{eq:inetrial state}, into Eq. \eqref{theta_motion} enables assessing the validity of the approximation.
+The quality of approximation is expressed in terms of the magnitude of the `inertial parameter' (Section \ref{sec:proof})

-This implies that the solution, Eq. \eqref{eq:inetrial state}, remains valid when $\v{\chi}$ follows a path in parameter space where the eigenvalues $\lambda_k$ and $\lambda_n$ are sufficiently distant from degeneracy \cite{kato1950adiabatic}.
+which implies that the inertial solution, Eq. \eqref{eq:inetrial state}, remains valid when $\v{\chi}$ follows a path in the parameter space of $\{ \chi\}$, where the eigenvalues $\lambda_k$ and $\lambda_n$ are distinct \cite{kato1950adiabatic}.

-The {\em{inertial theorem}} is applicable when the dynamics of the system can be cast in the form of Eq. \eqref{theta_motion}.
-In the following, two such examples are presented.
+The factorization of the eigenvalues of $\cal D$ recognizes two timescales.
+A short timescale related to the (rapidly changing) frequencies $\{\Omega\b t\}$ and a long timescale associated with the change in $\{\lambda\b{\v \chi}\}$ variables.
+This separation of timescales allows containing the rapid change in the protocol within the inertial solution.
+The rapid time-dependence of the solution is effectively absorbed into the frequencies and time-dependent operator basis.
+In addition, we identify the dynamical invariant operators \cite{monteoliva1994geometric,gungordu2012dynamical,levy2018noise}, which are associated to the eigenvectors $\v{F}_k$ with vanishing eigenvalues, $\lam_k=0$.

+The inertial theorem incorporates the adiabatic theorem, since for slow driving $\{\Omega\}$ are constant and $\{\chi\}$ are slowly varying, therefore the matrix ${\cal{M}}\b t$ can be diagonalized at each instant.
+We then obtain the eigenoperators associated with ${\cal{M}}\b t$ and the decomposition in Eq. \eqref{eq:factorized}.